remacs/remacs/README.md

 Most macros in Emacs C can be (and should) be written as functions in Rust.

+We've added docstrings to Rust functions that mention porting
+equivalents: for example, `make_natnum` mentions that it can be used in place of `XSETFASTINT`.

 `eassert` in Emacs C should be `debug_assert!` in Rust.

 ## TODOC